chanzuckerberg/cellxgene-census/README.md

 ##### Obtaining a slice as AnnData

-This filters female cells of cell type "microglial cell" or "neuron", and select the cell metadata columns "assay", "cell_type" and "tissue".
-It alsot filters for the genes "ENSG00000161798" and "ENSG00000188229"
+The following filters female cells of cell type "microglial cell" or "neuron", and selects the cell metadata columns "assay", "cell_type" and "tissue".
+It also filters for the genes "ENSG00000161798" and "ENSG00000188229".

 ```python
 adata = cell_census.get_anndata(